hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 There are actually a few ways to run commands in `cloud-init`, this is the most used, because it is the last thing that is done during initialization.

-In this, we are essentially restarting docker and avahi to pickup our configuration changes, initializing docker swarm, running good ol Portainer (so we can see what is going on without SSH).
+In this, we are essentially restarting Docker and avahi to pickup our configuration changes, initializing Docker Swarm, running good ol Portainer (so we can see what is going on without SSH).

 The last steps are all specific to NextCloud.
 I create a new directory to store the files and SQL Lite database, set permissions for the `www-data` user since NextCloud is using Apache, and running as a known user, we need to give that specific user permissions, and finally bootstrap NextCloud to self-configure and initialize.